 Which products will work with Matter, and when can I buy them?

-While you can buy Thread products today from Eve, Nanoleaf, Eero, WeMo, and Nest — and there are plenty of Wi-Fi-enabled smart home devices out there — Matter products don’t exist yet.
-They won’t until the standard is finalized next year.
+While you can buy Thread products today from Eve, Nanoleaf, Eero, Wemo, and Nest — and there are plenty of Wi-Fi-enabled smart home devices out there — Matter products don’t exist yet.
+They won’t until the standard is finalized later this year.
+The earliest we will see Matter-capable products is the fall of 2022.
+For more details on the new timeline read this article on the CSA’s plans for the launch of Matter.

-However, many companies have committed to supporting Matter in existing and forthcoming products.
-When they do, you will know if a product you’re considering buying is Matter compatible if it has the Matter logo (which looks a bit like a stick-person wearing bikini bottoms).
+Almost 250 companies are members of the CSA’s Matter working group, and many of those have already committed to supporting Matter in existing and forthcoming products.
+When they do, you will know if a product you’re considering buying is Matter compatible if it has the Matter logo (which looks a bit like a stick-person wearing bikini bottoms)

-Matter 1.0, the first Matter spec, includes these connected device categories:
+Matter 1.0, the first Matter specification, includes these connected device categories:

 - Lightbulbs, light switches, lighting controllers